AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Matriculation Number / Student ID**:
-  A unique identification number assigned to each student (e.g., A1234567X).
-Used as the primary key when managing student records.
 * **Matriculation number**: The unique identification number of each student (e.g., A1938293R)
 * **Tutorial**: Each tutorial is part of a module, which is specified by a module code (e.g., CS1231S)